loveencounterflow/coffeenode-mojikura/README.md

 The astute reader may wonder why we go through the trouble to key the predicate as `has/shape/strokeorder` and the object as `shape/strokeorder/zhaziwubifa`, which looks rather redundant.
-The redundancy, however, is by no means to be found in all phrases; for example, "'業' has '业' as its component" has '業' as subject and '业' as object—both of them glyphs, so the phrase for this fact may be written out as
+The redundancy, however, is by no means to be found in all phrases; for example, in the statement

+  '業' has '业' as its component

+'業' is the subject and '业' the object—both of them glyphs, so the phrase for this fact may be written out as

     glyph:業,has/shape/component,glyph:业

 which establishes a relationship between two glyphs.
+The names used here are of course just suggestions;
+you could just as well use single words or arbitrary strings, but i like to keep things readable.

 There are two slight complications we still have to deal with: for one thing, there might be several phrases that share a common subject and predicate, but have different values—in the examples given above, that